mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 * **Step 7:** Add application settings to *web.config*

 Finally, we'll return to the profile management page:
-* **Step 8:** Update the GET controller action for the Index view in *ManageContoller.cs* to populate the view with the updated profile picture URL
+* **Step 8:** Update the GET controller action for the Index view in *ManageController.cs* to populate the view with the updated profile picture URL

 There's a lot to do, so let's get moving!